Galois Action and Localization in Number Fields: Localization and the Class Group

 In this section, we will use localization to strengthen some of the results developed previously.
-First, recall that any overring---in particular, any localization---of a Dedekind domain remains Dedekind (for further information see CITE).
+First, recall that any overring---in particular, any localization---of a Dedekind domain remains Dedekind.
 Intuitively, as a localization of $R$ is attained by turning a set of elements $S\subseteq R$ into units, we expect the class group of $R_S$ to be smaller than that of $R$ as those non-principal ideals $I \subseteq R$ for which $I \cap S \neq \emptyset$ will become principal.
 As we will demonstrate, \enquote{small} localizations will tend to lead to small changes in the class group.
-In the context of rings of algebraic integers, this will be useful in further restricting the possible structure of $Cl_K$.
+In the context of rings of algebraic integers, this will be useful in further restricting the possible structure of $\Cl_K$.
+The following result can be viewed as a particular case of Theorem 1.5 in \cite{Claborn1965}---one of Claborn's pioneering works on Dedekind domains.